“Gosh, I LOVE your fabulous hips“.

 - Mid way up the un-perforated black plastic pipe at the far end of the greenhouse which connects to the perforated soil pipe lying at the base of the heat store path.

-I’m indebted to Fiona for spending ages on the computer to master graph production on Excel, and for producing an image which I’ve uploaded below….
+I’m indebted to Fiona for spending ages on the computer to master graph production on Excel, and for producing an image which I’ve uploaded below.

-The ‘Black Pipe’ graph is the upper and more yellow line than the reddish colour of the legend, and the readings were taken from 8/09/12 to 9/09/12)…
+The ‘Black Pipe’ graph is the upper and more yellow line, than the reddish colour of the horizontal label, and the readings were taken from 8/09/12 to 9/09/12.

-What interested me was how the temperatures of the external leaf and internal black pipe surfaces on a sunny but not hot day, moved through a much greater range, and much more quickly than the heat stores of central stone filled channel, and large black water container.
-Equally by hanging onto a fair bit of their heat stores overnight, these helped keep the internal foliage temperature up for longer (I think!).
-I discovered today a fascinating, intelligent and amusing forum discussion on greenhouse heat stores/sinks in the U.S.A., which contains much of interest.
+What interested me was how the temperatures of the external leaf and internal black pipe surfaces on a sunny but not hot day, moved through a much greater range, and much more quickly than the heat stores of the central stone filled channel, and large black water container.
+By hanging onto a fair bit of their heat stores overnight, these stores of energy helped keep the internal foliage temperature up for longer (I think!).
+I discovered today a fascinating, intelligent and amusing forum discussion on greenhouse heat stores in the U.S.A., which contains much of interest.
 From now on I shall refer to it as a greenhouse heat store, and not a greenhouse heat sink.
 Technically a heat sink is used in mainly electronic product designs to describe a structure which dissipates heat – much of the U.S.A. discussion made me realise that in hot parts of America, cooling greenhouses down is a significant issue, whereas for us here, keeping them warm is what it’s all about.
 Click here for the forum’s thoughts.

-And to show that there really is nothing new under the sun, click here for another amazing design and build solar heated and cooled greenhouse, again from America and dating from 1978, which relies on a 9 feet deep wet mud greenhouse heat store beneath the greenhouse floor, which puts my puny efforts to shame…..
+And to show that there really is nothing new under the sun, click here for another amazing design and build solar heated and cooled greenhouse, again from America and dating from 1978, which relies on a 9 feet deep wet mud greenhouse heat store beneath the greenhouse floor, which puts my puny efforts to shame.

-Curiously, it also seems that most of us who have ever used the horrible orange expanding polyurethane foam beloved by builders for gap filling and window fixing also have a wealth of horror stories of lucky escapes as the foam has expanded beyond our wildest expectations, and not just filled gaps, but entire usable spaces….
+Curiously, it also seems that most of us who have ever used the horrible orange expanding polyurethane foam beloved by builders for gap filling and window fixing also have a wealth of horror stories of lucky escapes as the foam has expanded beyond our wildest expectations, and not just filled gaps, but entire usable spaces.
 Beard filling topped the list as most amusing, though potentially serious, experienced.

 An earlier than anticipated return home after aborting a trip to the coast on the previous sunny Saturday meant witnessing a temporary invasion of honeybees into the garden.
 Not a real swarm, simply huge numbers being drawn into the garden by the opening flowers on the many clumps of Sedum spectabile ‘Autumn Joy’ which I’ve gradually bulked up over the years.
 But we’ve never before witnessed such swarm like numbers of honeybees in the garden at the same time.
-(We grow a few other forms of Sedum, many of which look lovely, but none attract insects to the same degree as ‘Autumn Joy’.
-And editing my spelling of spectabile, I’ve discovered that this is another AGM plant although under the disguise of the synonym of Sedum ‘Herbstfreude’ ….. it looks like there’s a very foreign,(and unplanned), flavour to the featured plants in this post?
+We grow a few other forms of Sedum, many of which look lovely, but none attract insects to the same degree as ‘Autumn Joy’.
+And editing my spelling of spectabile, I’ve discovered that this is another AGM plant, although under the disguise of the synonym of Sedum ‘Herbstfreude’.
+It looks like there’s a foreign, and unplanned, flavour to the featured plants in this post.
 And for all the years since we first acquired this from Fiona’s parents’ garden, we’ve known it as ‘Autumn Joy’.
-Which, frankly, it is when grown en masse. )
+Which, frankly, it is when grown en masse.

 It always attracts lots of flies, bumblebees, moths and butterflies, and a week earlier there’d been hundreds of these all busy on the flowers and just a single honeybee.

 But this particular late mid September afternoon, there were hundreds of honeybees on the flowers.
 The whole ‘event’ lasted perhaps a couple of hours, and as the light failed the bees started to take off with an orientating couple of circuits before flying roughly South West, in the general direction of the closest known hive over a mile away.
 Interestingly they were flying home almost directly into the wind, so any scent hadn’t been blowing in the direction of the hive.
 But presumably scout bees made it back to the hive earlier in the day and were sufficiently impressed with the quality or quantity of the Sedum nectar supply to call their friends over.
-Also none of these bees were collecting pollen, whereas in another part of the garden there were other worker honeybees, though in ten’s and not hundreds, which were working the Hydrangea flowers for pollen.
+Also, none of these bees were collecting pollen, whereas in another part of the garden there were other worker honeybees, though in ten’s and not hundreds, which were working the Hydrangea flowers for pollen.
 Do hives shift worker activities to predominantly nectar collection later in the year, with winter approaching?
 If so, is growing lots of Sedum spectabile ‘Autumn Joy’ a good idea for bee keepers after poor summers?

-Sunday saw cooler temperatures and the return of rain, and on a misty cool Monday morning, there were no active insects around at all, but a couple of bedraggled and ailing worker bees left on the closed wet flowers, which I guess never made it back to the hive.
+Sunday saw cooler temperatures and the return of rain, and on a misty, cool Monday morning, there were no active insects around at all, but a couple of bedraggled and ailing worker bees left on the closed wet flowers, which I guess never made it back to the hive.

-I’ve recently read in one of my Spam ‘comments’ folder items which WordPress filters out for me and prevents ever being published on my blog that “my SEO optimisation isn’t great; I don’t have the correct number of H tags; I don’t have RSS feeds,” etc. And I don’t have a clue what all this means.
-I’m encouraged to “embed tagged words in bold, and italics so many times per page to optimise new Google Panda Search algorithms”.
+I’ve recently read in one of my spam ‘comments’ folder items which WordPress filters out for me, and prevents ever being published on my blog, that “my SEO optimisation isn’t great; I don’t have the correct number of H tags; I don’t have RSS feeds,” etc. And I don’t have a clue what all this means.
+I’m encouraged to “embed tagged words in bold, and italics so many times per page to optimise new Google panda search algorithms”.
 Bemused?
 So was I.

-But this then got me thinking about the motivations of the typical (if there is one) blogger.
+This then got me thinking about the motivations of the typical (if there is one) blogger.
 I have now blogged for long enough to work out that there’s a very high drop out rate from blogging, typically after just a few months, as the pressure and time commitment of regularly writing something of value, wears you down.
 Whilst thinking about bloggers’ motivations I heard about the recent idea by a Dorset based undertaker who suggested engraving a bar code on a loved one’s cemetery headstone to provide a scannable link to a relatives’ approved life history of the person buried there.
 The idea has apparently received widespread approval from many recently bereaved families as giving a better idea of the achievements of a lifetime than an apt, but brief epitaph, carved into the memorial.
 The graveyard visitor will be encouraged to scan the bar code with the latest mobile phone technology to find out more about the deceased.

-And finally from the garden…
+And finally from the garden:

-….
-Small Copper, Lycaena phlaeas, butterfly on Asters…..
+Small Copper, Lycaena phlaeas, butterfly on Asters.

-…. and on the Anemone japonica along the front path….
+And on the Anemone japonica along the front path.